raspberrypilearning/stress-ball/en/step_2.md

 ![screenshot](images/balls-step2.gif)

-Now follow each task given below.
+Now, follow the instructions for each task below.
 --- /no-print ---

-You don't need a cat for this game, so to delete it, right-click with your mouse and then click on **delete**.
+You don't need a cat for this project, so you can delete it: right-click on the cat sprite in the Sprite list and then click on **delete**.

 ![screenshot](images/balls-delete-annotated.png)